3liz/lizmap-documentation/en/source/admin_guide/administration/logs.rst

    logDetail=off
    logIp=off

-Consulter les logs
+View logs
 ===================

-Pour consulter les logs, il suffit de se connecter à l'interface d'administration de Lizmap en tant qu'administrateur.
-Ensuite les logs peuvent être consultés via le menu **LIZMAP > Logs LizMap**.
-Cette page montre les statistiques générales sur les 2 tables de logs: *Compteurs* et *Logs détaillés*.
-Pour chacun, il est possible de
+To view logs, simply connect to the Lizmap administration interface as an administrator.
+Then the logs can be accessed through the menu **Lizmap Logs**.
+This page shows the general statistics on the 2 log tables: *Log count* and *Log detail*.
+For each, it is possible to:

-* **Consulter les tableaux** qui contienent les données brutes
+* **View Tables** containing the raw data
-* **Vider complètement les logs** :remise à zéro complète !
+* **Completely empty logs**: completly reset!

-Fichier de stockage des logs
+Log storage file
 =============================

-La base de données des logs est située ici par rapport au répertoire d'installation : **lizmap/var/logs.db**.
-Par exemple
+The log database is located here in relation to the installation directory: **lizmap/var/logs.db**.
+For example:

 .. code-block:: bash

-   # si Lizmap Web Client est installé ici : /var/www/lizmap-web-client-2.8.1/, le fichier est:
+   # ifLizmap  Web Client is installed here : /var/www/lizmap-web-client-2.8.1/, the file is:
    /var/www/lizmap-web-client-2.8.1/lizmap/var/logs.db

-Cette base de données peut être consultée via un outil de lecture de base de données Sqlite, par exemple *SQLite Browser* ou l'extension Firefox *SQlite Manager*.
-Si vous connaissez le langage SQL, vous pourrez ainsi faire des requêtes pour extraire des informations à partir des logs détaillés.
+This database can be accessed with a Sqlite database reading tool, like *SQLite Browser* or the Firefox add-on *SQlite Manager*.
+If you know SQL, so you can make queries to extract information from the detailed logs.